 The goal of the

 To start the user will have one or more datafiles in a common directory.
-We currently support rectagular data with headers in a .csv file or spatial data with attributes.
+We currently support rectangular data with headers in a .csv file or spatial data with attributes.

-Once these are created, the user needs to open each and fill in the missing data, as completely as possible and read the files back into R.
+Once these are created, the user needs to open each template, fill in the missing metadata (as completely as possible), and read the files back into R.

-creators.csv: one row for each creator, and gives their affiliation and contact email
+creators.csv: One row for each creator, and gives their affiliation, contact email, ORCID, etc.

-attributes.csv: this is where most of the user data entry will take place, and will be where the measured variable, its units and a written description are provided for every measured variable
+attributes.csv: This is where most of the user data entry will take place.
+For each variable, its name, units, and a written description are filled in.

 Once the populated the metadata files are read back R they can then be fed into